Editorial Style Guide

 When jumping to another page, do not hyphenate a word.

-Avoid breaking names and class years, dates and numerical units (e.g. $500 million; keep the figure together)
+Avoid breaking first or last names, names and class years, dates and numerical units (e.g. $500 million; keep the figure together).

 Hyphenate re- words when they contain an “e”: re-examine.

-Do not separate with a space: R.C.
-Cola.
+Do not separate with a space, regardless of length: R.C.
+Cola; J.R.R.
+Tolkien.

-Use italics, not all caps or underlining, to highlight an emphasized word: She was absolutely not going to attend.
+Use italics—not boldface, underlining or caps—for general emphasis: She was absolutely not going to attend.